Causally constrained quantum operator dynamics: Introduction

 The paper is structured as follows.
 In \Cref{sec:bounded_light_cones}, we develop an algebraic theory of causal independence for tri-partite unitaries, constructing invariant algebras and characterising the splitting of the many-body operator space.
 This enables the study of the structure of local conservation laws.
 In \Cref{sec:rep_theory}, we employ the representation theory of finite matrix algebras to characterize the brickwork unitary circuits exhibiting bounded light-cones, separating cases with Abelian and non-Abelian invariant algebras to show that the nature (and existence) of conserved quantities depends strongly on the commutativity of the algebra.
+Notably, the condition for causal decoupling to occur without any conserved quantities is that the invariant algebra is a single factor hosting a hidden quantum subsystem.
 Finally, \Cref{sec:dynamical_features} is dedicated to connecting the bounded-light cone phenomenology to probes of many-body ergodicity.
-We prove an entanglement area law in the circuit and condsider its stability to local measurements and find the signature of ergodicity-breaking in spectral correlations through the spectral form factor.
+We prove an entanglement area law in the circuit and consider its stability to local measurements and find the signature of ergodicity-breaking in spectral correlations through the spectral form factor.
 We conclude and comment on further generalisations of our circuit to infinite-dimensional systems as well as the hardness of verifying causally decoupled dynamics on quantum computers.